-The U.S. Postal Service® currently has two 60-cent fundraising or “semipostal” stamps available for purchase at Post Offices™, online at The Postal Store®, and by toll-free phone order at 1-800 STAMP-24: the Breast Cancer Research stamp and the Save Vanishing Species stamp.
+The U.S. Postal Service currently has three 65-cent fundraising or “semipostal” stamps.
+The Breast Cancer Research and Save Vanishing Species stamps are congressionally mandated.
+The Alzheimer’s stamp was issued under the U.S. Postal Service’s discretionary program.
+The stamps are available for purchase at Post Offices, online at The Postal Store, and by toll-free phone order at 1-800 STAMP-24.

 Breast Cancer Research Stamp